Rotator Cuff Tears

 Rotator cuff injuries involving damage to the tendons are common, especially in sports.
-A complete tear to the tendon almost always requires surgery.
-Rotator cuff--partial tears, on the other hand, can be treated with alternative measures.
+A complete full-thickness tear to the tendon almost always requires surgery.
+Partial rotator cuff tears, on the other hand, can be treated with alternative measures.

-Board-certified orthopedic surgeons at National Institute of Regenerative Medicine have taken cell treatment and platelet treatment to a new level.
-Using traditional methods and regenerative medicine, they have developed their own regenerative treatment regimen.
+Board-certified orthopedic surgeons have taken cell-based and PRP treatments to a new level.
+Combining traditional methods with advances in Regenerative Medicine, they have developed their own cutting edge regenerative treatment regimen.
 Rotator cuff partial tears have been successfully repaired using their highly evolved techniques.

-Doctors can use Cells used in the treatment of rotator cuff tears by extracing them from the patient’s own bone marrow.
-A special machine is used to isolate cells and platelets from the bone marrow.
-These can then be injected directly into the rotator cuff, where they aid the body’s natural healing process in repairing the tear.
+Repair cells used in the treatment of rotator cuff tears can be extracted from the patient’s own bone marrow.
+A special machine can be used to isolate cells and platelets from bone marrow and blood.
+These can then injected directly into the injured areas of the rotator cuff, where they aid the body’s natural healing process in repairing the tear.

-Approximately a month later, the patient is given an injection of platelet rich plasma, followed a few weeks later by another plasma injection.
-Platelet rich plasma, like cells, is drawn from the patient’s own body.
-This plasma gives a new boost to the cells that have already been administered.
+Following the initial cell and PRP injection, some patients require further injections to act as “fertilizer” for the repair cells.
+In this case, approximately a month later, the patient is given an injection of platelet rich plasma, followed a few weeks later by another plasma injection.
+Platelet rich plasma is drawn from the patient’s own body.
+This plasma gives a new boost to the repair cells that have already been administered.

-Cell treatment and platelet rich plasma treatment are not replacing traditional methods.
-Instead, they are merely another development in the treatment of certain injuries, in many cases, offering a viable alternative to surgery.
-Over the past few years, these methods have successfully helped patients with torn rotator cuffs avoid the pain and inconvenience of a surgical procedure.
+Cell-based treatment and platelet rich plasma treatment are not replacing traditional methods.
+Instead, they are merely another development in the treatment of certain injuries – and in many cases a viable alternative to surgery.
+Over the past few years, these methods have successfully helped patients with torn rotator cuffs avoid the pain, inconvenience, and long rehabilitation from a surgical procedure.
 It has been proven that conventional treatment and regenerative medicine can work together to help heal the body and restore the patient to his or her pre-injury condition.